Spiritual versus “natural”

 A verse that OAC members love quoting out of context is that the “letter killeth, but the Spirit giveth life”.
 By this they try to imply that reading the Bible is fatal to the soul and that “breaking bread” on each verse and “spiritualising” it gives it life.
-Let’s read that verse in context though and you’ll see how that verse is misquoted.
+Let’s read that verse in context and see what it really means.

 2 Corinthians 3:3-7 Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of the living God; not in tables of stone, but in fleshy tables of the heart.
 And such trust have we through Christ to God-ward: Not that we are sufficient of ourselves to think any thing as of ourselves; but our sufficiency is of God; Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.
 But if the ministration of death, written and engraven in stones, was glorious, so that the children of Israel could not stedfastly behold the face of Moses for the glory of his countenance; which glory was to be done away:

-The letter that kills is the Mosaic law chiselled in stone because it meant death to the sinner (Leviticus 20:10-21, Deuteronomy 22:22-27, John 8:4-12).
+The letter that kills is the Mosaic law chiselled in stone because it was a literal death sentence to the sinner who broke the law (Leviticus 20:10-21, Deuteronomy 22:22-27, John 8:4-12).
 The words that Jesus spoke are spirit and life and they are written in the Bible (John 6:63).

 Another verse that OAC members love to quote to explain why they don’t read the Bible as it’s written is Jude 1:10.
 When this verse is read in context, it mentions nothing about reading the Bible any differently to how it’s written.